JamesTsay-12/blog-site/_posts/2025-07-08-gold-vs-bitcoin.md

 - **M1 (Narrow Money):** The most liquid forms of money — includes physical currency, checking accounts, and demand deposits.
 - **M2 (Broad Money):** Includes M1 plus savings accounts, money market accounts, and other near-cash instruments.

-> ⚠️ *Note: These scenarios are highly speculative and assume Bitcoin captures value from multiple global financial asset classes.*
+> ⚠️ *Note: These scenarios are highly speculative and assume Bitcoin captures value from multiple global financial asset classes.
+I am highly likely to be wrong in my assessment in likelihood here, as I have been wrong in the past!
+I will be very curious to revisit this blog in the future and see how predictions pan out. *

 ---